-The purpose of the multiple-choice test is to assess the apprentice's depth of understanding in the knowledge elements that may not naturally occur during the project and report.
+The purpose of the multiple choice test is to assess the apprentice's depth of understanding in the knowledge elements that may not naturally occur during the observation.

-The multiple-choice test will usually be computer based and taken on-line; a paper-based version will be available if required.
+The multiple choice test will usually be computer based and taken on-line; a paper-based version will be available if required.